tgblackburn/ptarmigan/docs/input_guide/output.md

 * `electron` (optional): list of specifiers of the form `dstr1[:dstr2][:(log|auto;weight)]`, each of which should correspond to a distribution function.
 For example, `x:px` requests the distribution of the x coordinate and the corresponding momentum component.
 Each separate output is written to a separate file.
 * `photon` (optional): as above.
 * `positron` (optional): as above.
+* `intermediate` (optional): as above.
+Provides information about photons that do not escape the laser pulse (i.e. that have pair-created).

 The possible distributions `dstr` are: